architolk/Linked-Data-Theatre/docs/Read-Write-API.md

 | 4  | Query resources                       | SPARQL queries | `/{query}`                     | GET,POST-form       | 200 Ok |
 | 5  | Production resources                  | SPARQL updates | `/{production}`                | GET,POST-form,POST  | 200 Ok |

+A complete [spreadsheet version](Read-Write-API.xlsx) is also available.

 As the type of resource cannot be determined by the URI, some server-side configuration is necessary to make the distinction.
 The use of `id` and `doc` for types 1A and 2A is recommended, but could be something completely different, as long as the URI for the non-information resource differs from the URI for the information resource.

-The semantics of GET,POST,PUT and DELETE are properly defined in the http standard, but some ambiguedity exists with regard to POST.
+The semantics of GET,POST,PUT and DELETE are properly defined in the http standard, but some ambiguity exists with regard to POST.
 Because the number of characters for a URI is limited, very large URI-parameters may also be transmitted as part of the body in a POST request (called a POST-form).
 In such a case, the content-type of the http requestbody should be `application/x-www-form-urlencoded` or `multipart/form-data`.

 | Method    | Impact           |
 | ----------|------------------|